Frequently Asked Questions

 A: Click here for links to helpful sites.

 Q: What is the process for applying for coordination?

-A: First, download the coordination forms and instructions from the ARCC web site.
-The forms ask for some general information such as who the coordination will be issued to, what features the repeater has, the repeater input and output frequencies, and the location of the repeater.
+A: First, download the appropriate coordination form and instructions from the ARCC web site.
+The form asks for general information such as who the coordination will be issued to, what features the repeater has, and the location of the repeater.
 In addition, there are a number of key pieces of engineering data required, such as the latitude and longitude of the repeater, transmitter power and antenna system parameters, and other factors that are required for the coordinator to accurately analyze your proposed operation.
 Some of these may take a little research in order to provide accurate data, but none of it is particularly difficult.
 If you do get stuck, feel free to ask ARCC from some assistance.
 We won’t engineer your repeater, but if you have questions about the forms or the coordination process, we’re more than happy to help.
 Ask questions before submitting the application, as once it is submitted, ARCC cannot correct errors for you.

 Q: I don’t know the exact coordinates of my repeater site.
 How specific do I have to be?

 A: ARCC requires coordinates accurate to within 1 second in WGS84 datum.
 In the old days, this would have to be determined by a surveyor to achieve that level of accuracy.
 Nowadays, consumer software and public web sites can be used to determine coordinates with good accuracy.
 A global positioning satellite receiver (GPS), such as those built into many smartphones, is also an excellent tool.
 The reason precise coordinates are required is that the coverage analysis software ARCC uses requires precise location and elevation data in order to generate an accurate prediction of your repeater’s coverage.
 ARCC checks the supplied coordinates against satellite imagery to verify that there is a viable antenna structure at the location specified.